ebi-uniprot/uniprot-subcell/README.md

 Copyright (c) 2018, ebi-uniprot

-Licensed under the Apache License, Version 2.0 [file](LICENSE) you may not use this file except in compliance with the License.
+Licensed under the [Apache License, Version 2.0.](LICENSE) You may not use this project except in compliance with the License.
 You may obtain a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0